gordonpn/smart-home-simulator/README.md

 ### Video Demonstration Deliverable 1 (2020-10-20)

+### Coding Standards

+Java source code is held up to Google standards with Google Java Format plugin and with CI pipelines.

+JavaScript source code is held up to ESLint and Prettier opinionated standards with CI pipelines.

+The pipelines can be seen on the Actions tab <https://github.com/gordonpn/soen343/actions>.

 ### House Layout .txt File Format

 There are some naming conventions for the room names that are **NECESSARY** to generate the 2D layout.